The Raytraced display mode sets the viewport to a rendered mode with Cycles, a real-time raytracer.

 Display the rendering or completed status.

-The time used for the current rendering till now.
+The time used for the current rendering till now or the complete time.

-The amount of samples that have been raytraced.
+The amount of samples that have been raytraced and the restriction.
 Click to change the sample restriction.

 Name of display mode.

 Specifies the viewport background color.